nicolasmf/pyxploit-db/README.md

 # Pyxploit-db

-A python package to search the exploit database from exploit-db.com
+An exploit-db.com python API using advanced search with all possible filters.

 ## Future use